egebre24/Projects/README.md

 predictive accuracy.
 ● Developed predictive models to optimize resource allocation for law enforcement.
 Testing and training these models by creating a balanced test for the unbalanced models using SMOT.

+## Capstone Project
+A project that conducts a study on immigration integration &urban development in the US to inform policy on economic inclusion and resilience.
+● Using U.S. census data, a time-series analysis was created, along with predictive models such as linear regressions, K-means, and XGBoost